edificeio/ode-bootstrap-neo/README.md

 ## Dev

-Working with `ode-dev-server`, you can watch the SCSS files to copy them directly in the right folder.
+Working with `recette`, you can watch the SCSS files to copy them directly in the right folder.

 ```
 yarn watch